confluentinc/cp-demo/docs/on-prem.rst

 - Authenticate using mTLS via the broker SSL listener.
 - If they are also using |sr|, authenticate to |sr| via LDAP.
 - If they are also using Confluent Monitoring interceptors, authenticate using mTLS via the broker SSL listener.
 -   Should never use the TOKEN listener which is meant only for internal communication between Confluent components.
+  - If you wish to authenticate clients with username and password via LDAP, you would create a new SASL PLAIN client listener with Confluent's `LdapAuthenticateCallbackHandler <https://docs.confluent.io/platform/current/kafka/authentication_sasl/client-authentication-ldap.html>`__.
+This is omitted from the demo for simplicity.
 - See :devx-cp-demo:`client configuration|env_files/streams-demo.env/` used in the example by the ``streams-demo`` container running the |kstreams| application ``wikipedia-activity-monitor``.

 Broker Listeners